Who wants all the Disney cruise tips and secrets 2023 that you need to know?

 38. There is Plenty of Storage

-You can keep items together – no more searching for socks or swimming stuff.
+You can keep items together.
+No more searching for socks or swimming stuff.
 Keep them all organized and you can then just transfer them to a draw in your stateroom.

-39. Yes You Can Do Laundry
+39. Yes You Can Do Laundry on a Disney Cruise

-There are several self service laundries on all of the Disney ships.
-We always take our own laundry pods of detergent, but it is available on board.
+There are several self-service laundries on all of the Disney ships.
+We always take our own laundry pods of detergent, but it is available onboard.